Adaptive non-intrusive reconstruction of solutions to high-dimensional parametric PDEs: Discretization of solution and coefficient

-\begin{remark} The norm equivalence~\eqref{eq:discretization:rip} holds strictly speaking only for the affine case~\ref{case:setup:affine} in the described form.
+\begin{remark} Strictly speaking~\cite[Theorem 2.12]{EigelTrunschke2020} holds only for the affine case~\ref{case:setup:affine} if we assume $y^{(i)}\sim\pi_\rho$.
 For the lognormal case~\ref{case:setup:lognormal}, an adapted sampling density (cf.~\cite{CohenMigliorati2017,EigelTrunschke2020}) is required.
 Nevertheless, in practice we do not observe that this is necessary.
-Moreover, we note that the sampling bound $n(r,\delta,p)$ established in~\cite{EigelTrunschke2020} is a worst-case bound and that a significantly smaller number of samples suffices in our experiments. \end{remark}
+Moreover, we note that the sampling bound for $n$ established in~\cite{EigelTrunschke2020} is a worst-case bound and that a significantly smaller number of samples suffices in our experiments. \end{remark}